Chart Color Schemes

 Health performance in Camira is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-This compares to 55.8% across Greater Brisbane, with a national average of 55.7%.
-Mental health issues impact 9.1% and asthma impacts 8.5% of residents in Camira.
-Meanwhile, 67.6% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+The most common medical conditions are mental health issues and asthma, impacting 9.1 and 8.5% of residents respectively.
+67.6% of residents declare themselves completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
 Working-age residents show above average prevalence of chronic health conditions.
-The area has 16.4% of residents aged 65 and over, which totals around 1279 people, higher than the 15.2% in Greater Brisbane.
+The area has 16.4% of residents aged 65 and over (1,279 people), which is higher than the 15.2% in Greater Brisbane.
 National rankings are broadly in line with the general population.

 Frequently Asked Questions - Health